odinuv/web/en/apv/walkthrough/html/index.md

 {% include /en/apv/walkthrough/html/6-table-merge-sol-2.html %}
 {% endhighlight %}

+{: .note}
+You probably noticed that your HTML code becomes more and more complicated.
+A good practice is to maintain indentation of code.
+A good editor can help you -- it can automatically indents code and highlight matching pairs of tags.
+Another thing to remember is that you cannot just mix random tags (e.g. a `<tr>` has to be inside a `<table>` and nothing else should).
+Inexperienced HTML coders sometimes end up with nasty code which renders OK (in some browsers) but it is very far from any standards.
+Always check your code with a [validator](/en/apv/articles/html/#validation).

 ### Task -- Lists
 There are two types of lists -- ordered lists (numbered) and